 Core Principles of Functional Nutrition:

-Not All Nutritionists Are Dietitians, However, All Dietitians Are Nutritionists
+Not All Nutritionists Are Dietitians

 In contrast, registered dietitians (RDNs) must complete rigorous education, clinical training, licensure, and certification processes.
 This distinction ensures that RDNs are held to the highest professional standards.